Fractional Brauer configuration algebras II: covering theory: The fundamental group of a Brauer configuration

 \begin{proof} By Corollary \ref{fundamental group of BC and BG}, the fundamental group of $E$ is isomorphic to the fundamental group of $C$, where $C=(C,\widetilde{P},\widetilde{L},\widetilde{d})$ is a connected Brauer graph with $n$ vertices $\widetilde{v_1}$, $\cdots$, $\widetilde{v_n}$ and $\sum_{l\geq 2} (l-1)k_l$ edges, where the f-degree of $\widetilde{v_i}$ is $d_i$ for each $1\leq i\leq n$.
 It follows from Proposition \ref{fundamental group of BG} that the fundamental group of $C$ is isomorphic to

 where $r=\sum_{l\geq 2} (l-1)k_l-n+1$. \end{proof}

+\begin{Rem1} (1) The theorem above shows that the fundamental group of a connected BC is finitely presented (for the definition of finitely presented group, see \cite[page 106]{M}).

-\begin{Rem1} According to Corollary \ref{iso-of-fundamental-gp-of-f-BC-and-fundamental-gp-of-quiver-with-aadmissible-relation}, the fundamental group of a connected BC $E$ is isomorphic to the fundamental group of the quiver with admissible relations $(Q'_E,I'_E)$, where the quiver $Q'_E$ and the ideal $I'_E$ are just the quiver and the ideal given in \cite[Section 2]{GS} for the definition of BCA.
+(2) According to Corollary \ref{iso-of-fundamental-gp-of-f-BC-and-fundamental-gp-of-quiver-with-aadmissible-relation}, the fundamental group of a connected BC $E$ is isomorphic to the fundamental group of the quiver with admissible relations $(Q'_E,I'_E)$, where the quiver $Q'_E$ and the ideal $I'_E$ are just the quiver and the ideal given in \cite[Section 2]{GS} for the corresponding BCA.
 So using Theorem \ref{fundamental group of BC} we can also calculate the fundamental group of $(Q'_E,I'_E)$ for a connected BC $E$. \end{Rem1}

 Finally, we would like to mention that the discussions in this paper suggest a general method to calculate the fundamental group of given f-BC $E$ using a covering $E\rightarrow E'$.
 This method will be used in the forthcoming paper \cite[Section 3]{LL2} and the idea is as follows.